Body Mind Therapy:

 Somatic Experiencing (SE™) is a body-oriented therapeutic model that is specifically for healing trauma and other stress disorders.
 SE is based on the intersection of physiology, psychology, ethology, biology, neuroscience, indigenous healing practices, and medical biophysics and has been clinically applied for more than four decades.
 Working with Somatic Experience allows someone to release traumatic shock, which is key to transforming PTSD and the wounds of emotional and early developmental attachment trauma.
 It is less active than the Bioenergetics approach listed above and usually is strictly based on working with the body, instead of the story or the content of what happened.

 By working with me somatically, I rely on my learnings from different techniques to apply what is most appropriate to you.
 Working somatically is a key part of the Integrative Approach or for integration after a Constellation has been done.
 If you feel drawn to this or have any other questions, follow the button below to schedule either a 20 minute "Get to know Meghan" or to schedule a session to get started.

-For experiencing some of this in a group setting, the Inner Compass Community meets every Monday for weekly development circles.
-Each week we do bodywork and exercises for exploring and learning about nervous system regulation.
+For experiencing some of this in a group setting, the Inner Compass Community has an upcoming 8-week Nervous System Cycle where we will do bodywork and exercises for exploring and learning about nervous system regulation.
 Come join us!